 Children today are noticeably lacking postural tone because today’s culture is increasingly sedentary: hours per day are spent sitting in cars, sitting in front of media, and sitting at desks.
 Movement activities of all kinds are necessary to develop postural control: walking, running, climbing, balancing, jumping, lifting, throwing, and more.
 The action of sitting, when not supported by the back of a chair or by leaning on a table, also activates postural muscles.
 When postural control becomes automatic, more attentional resources are available for cognitive processing.
 Thus, movement can support thinking.

 At Pine Hill Waldorf School, we hold as our greatest tenet the honoring of the unfolding of childhood, and we work diligently to understand true child development.
 In an age where countless schools are cutting recess and physical education, we hold fast to these valued elements of our curriculum so that all our students can reap the physical, social, emotional, and cognitive benefits of movement activities.

-The inauguration of the Movable Classroom aimed to restore lost movement time and create an academic setting that is developmentally conducive to learning.
-While the implementation of this innovation will not be a panacea for every student’s needs, we are confident that all students will derive some benefit, and many students will greatly benefit from this change.
-And while the Movable Classroom opens opportunities for learning, the children within will learn the greatest lesson of all: that school is a child-friendly place where education is dynamic, interesting, and FUN!
+The inauguration of the Movable Classroom aimed to increase movement time in the early grades and create an academic setting that is developmentally conducive to learning.
+In addition, the children are also learning that school is a child-friendly place where education is dynamic, interesting and FUN!

 1 In Germany, one-third of the 222 Waldorf schools have Movable Classrooms (known as the Bochumer Model 2000).